Send an Email

 6. Insulation Inspection

-To be made after an approved building framing and rough-in inspection, with all insulation and vapor retarders in place, but before any wall or ceiling covering is applied.
+To be made after an approved building framing and trade rough-in inspections.
+All insulation and vapor retarders must be in place, but before any wall or ceiling covering is applied.
 Blown-in ceiling insulation may be inspected at the final inspection if all areas are accessible.

-In addition to the called inspections above, the inspection department may make or require any other inspections to ascertain compliance with the Building Code and other laws enforced by the Inspections Department.
+In addition to the called inspections above, the inspection department may require other inspections to ascertain compliance with the Building Code and other laws enforced by the Inspections Department.

 1. Permit required